-At each stage in the procedure, Hevingham and Marsham Primary School Partnership wants to resolve the complaint.
+At each stage in the procedure, Hevingham and Marsham Primary School Partnership and Hevingham Under 5's wants to resolve the complaint.
 If appropriate, we will acknowledge that the complaint is upheld in whole or in part.
 In addition, we may offer one or more of the following: